 Values are essential in every person’s life, and parents need to instill good values in their children.
 If parents are not active in this responsibility, then the void will be filled with negative influences and forces in our culture that does not support healthy ethics and morals for families.
 The more aware and established parents are of their own values, the clearer they will express, communicate, and pass it on to their children.

 A value is an amount of worth ascribed to something – the degree to which a thing is prized or has merit.
 These also pertain to the beliefs each person considers are important for himself.

-Values are also vital for parenting since it influences all attitudes and behaviors that affect our decisions and relationships.
+Values are also vital for parenting which is why professional parenting help service is recommended by the experts.
+Parenting influences all attitudes and behaviors that affect our decisions and relationships.
 To possess a certain value, your behavior must reflect it, not just think you should follow it or verbally accept it.